anodyne/docs/guide-manifests.md

 ## Manifests

 Site manifests are an easy and the most basic way to organize characters within your game.
-Manifests can be created for just about anything, and can be as broad or as granular as you wish.
+Manifests can be created for almost anything and can be as broad or as granular as you wish.
 Manifests are viewable by anyone on your site, from active players to prospective members.
 This is done by accessing the Personnel page from Nova's main menu, located on all pages of the site.

 Nova ships with only the **Primary Manifest** created and enabled.
 Common customizations among many games include a manifest for *Guest Characters*, characters that may be used only during a particular story.
 In *Star Trek* games, for example, a sim based on a starbase may have manifests for attached starships, such as *Deep Space Nine* would have the *USS Defiant*.